 Hiwot Adilow is an Ethiopian-American poet and singer from Philadelphia.
-She is a member of the First Wave Hip Hop and Urban Arts Learning Community at the University of Wisconsin-Madison.
+Born in 1995, she is a member of the First Wave Hip Hop and Urban Arts Learning Community at the University of Wisconsin-Madison.
 Her poetry appears or is forthcoming in Nepantla, Winter Tangerine, Vinyl Poetry and Prose, and elsewhere and has been anthologized in The BreakBeats Poets Vol 2.0: Black Girl Magic (Haymarket Books, 2018).
 Hiwot is author of the chapbook In The House of My Father (Two Sylvias Press, 2018).

 The Night My Father Was Robbed